 There’s no doubt that those with a finance degree have plenty of options when it comes to careers.
 There are many different work environments that are in need of finance professionals, from the private sector to government agencies to banking institutions and everything in between.
 The roles they fill are varied, including the management and analysis of things like investments, financial planning, risk assessment, credit, loans, and the list goes on.

-Accounting is generally more geared towards financial reports and the documentation of transactions.
+Accounting is generally more geared towards financial records, reports, and the documentation of financial transactions.
 At times, the term “accounting” is used to describe bookkeeping activities.
 On the other hand, finance is focused on managing money for an individual or businesses.
 It’s less about reporting and documentation activities.

 Education Requirements for Careers in Finance

-Even for entry-level jobs in the finance arena, a bachelor’s degree in finance is often a must.
+Even for entry-level finance jobs, a bachelor’s degree in finance is often a must.
 However, to advance your finance career, a master’s degree in finance or other certifications, such as a CPA, CFA, or CFP, may be required.
-At JWU our MS–Finance prepares our students for these certifications.
-“Our personal financial planning program in our MS-Finance area meets the educational requirements to sit for the CFP exam,” Kemnitz explained.

 Speaking of CFPs and other finance fields, there is a wealth of career opportunities and paths for finance majors to explore.
 These opportunities are vast and provide finance undergraduates with plenty of options once they graduate.
 Entry-level positions are plentiful in all of these fields.
 Below, we will go over some of the most common finance career options.